To encourage medical students to write meaningful poetry related to health or medicine.

 Winning poets must submit a W-9 form prior to the issuance of the award check.

-Alpha Omega Alpha Honor Medical Society is pleased to announce the 2025 winners of The Pharos Poetry Award.
-Out of 202 submissions, the following were selected as the winners:
+Alpha Omega Alpha Honor Medical Society is pleased to announce the winners of The Pharos Poetry Award for 2026:

-The winner’s poems will be published in the 2025 Autumn edition of The Pharos.
-Congratulations to all.
+The winners’ poems will be published in the 2026 Autumn edition of The Pharos.
+Congratulations to all!

 The Award